EduardoKrausME/moodle-theme_eadtraining/README.md

 ## 🎓 Course Page

-Training features a modern course page with an optional information banner, enabled via settings.
+Ead Training features a modern course page with an optional information banner, enabled via settings.

 Activity block system: when an image is uploaded, the activity is transformed into a block.
 This works for both Topics and Weekly formats.